 Skip to content

-How to celebrate National Sled Dog Day
+How to Celebrate National Sled Dog Day

-Sled dogs are also celebrated for their role in polar expeditions, and a number of famous dog races are organised each year.
-National Sled Dog Day is an opportunity to raise awareness of the animals’ dedication to the human race.
-It can also be a time to raise money for dog charities taking care of homeless, or sick dogs, and those that have been cruelly abandoned by their owners.
+National Sled Dog Day can be a time to raise money for dog charities taking care of homeless, or sick dogs, and those that have been cruelly abandoned by their owners.
 There are also numerous opportunities to volunteer at your local animal shelter to spend time with some of the dogs living there, play with them, or take them out for walks.

 Dogs are generally social, friendly creatures that love physical activity and playing games, so even the smallest gesture on your part to celebrate National Sled Dog Day will definitely be greatly appreciated by a dog that has nothing to do but sit in a cage or pen all day, every day.